Community Day of Action

 Contacted by another school asking for assistance?
 Coordinate with Julia Jackson-Newsom.

-As you consider opportunities to give, the Chaplain’s Emergency Fund supports Wake Forest faculty, staff and students experiencing financial hardship, including those impacted by Helene.
+The Chaplain’s Emergency Fund supports faculty, staff and students experiencing financial hardship, including those impacted by Helene.
+Ask for help or give to help others.
+Also, emergency scholarship grants are available through Student Financial Aid.
+Apply through Nov.
+18.

 School of Business

-The annual fall food drive will become a Helene relief effort.
-Cans will be collected from Oct.
-30-Nov.
+The annual fall food drive has become a Helene relief effort.
+Cans will be collected through Nov.
 26 in Farrell Hall.
 Campus Kitchen is assisting.
 In addition, the Winston-Salem MBA program is doing a donation drive for Operation Airdrop.

 School of Law / Pro Bono Project